tduyduc/lol-teamfight-tactics-hotkeys/README.md

 ## Introduction & How to use

-As the name implies, this script lets you buy champions in Teamfight Tactics using the keyboard in the same fashion as Dota Underlords.
+As the name implies, this script lets you buy champions in _Teamfight Tactics_ using the keyboard in the same fashion as _Dota Underlords_.

 To buy a champion, press a number key from <kbd>1</kbd> to <kbd>5</kbd>, i.e. <kbd>1</kbd> buys the first champion in the pool, <kbd>2</kbd> buys the second champion, &c.